What is cultural safety?

 Cultural awareness focuses on raising individuals knowledge about cultural experiences that are different from their own.
 Cultural awareness training maintains an ‘other’ rather than clear self-focus for participants.
 Cultural awareness also tends to have an individual rather than systemic focus.

-VACCHO's cultural safety training encompasses some of the information that is often included in cultural awareness training.
+VACCHO's Aboriginal Cultural Safety training encompasses some of the information that is often included in cultural awareness training.
 We do, however, build on cultural awareness training and provide practical tips and skills that can be utilised to improve practice and behaviour, which assist in making Aboriginal peoples feel safe.
-In shifting the focus to health systems, our participants begin to learn how to strengthen relationships with Aboriginal people, communities and organisations so that access is improved.
+Participants begin to learn how to strengthen relationships with Aboriginal people, communities and organisations so that access is improved.

-Our cultural safety training was developed in accordance with the National Aboriginal Community Controlled Health Organisations (NACCHOs) Cultural Safety Training Standards.
+Our Aboriginal Cultural Safety training was developed in accordance with the National Aboriginal Community Controlled Health Organisations (NACCHOs) Cultural Safety Training Standards.